Visual programming language: Definition

-Current developments try to integrate the visual programming approach with dataflow programming languages to either have immediate access to the program state, resulting in online debugging, or automatic program generation and documentation.
+As of 2005, current developments try to integrate the visual programming approach with dataflow programming languages to either have immediate access to the program state, resulting in online debugging, or automatic program generation and documentation.
 Dataflow languages also allow automatic parallelization, which is likely to become one of the greatest programming challenges of the future.

-The Visual Basic, Visual C#, Visual J# etc. languages of the Microsoft Visual Studio IDE are not visual programming languages: the representation of algorithms etc. is textual even though the IDE embellishes the editing and debugging activities with a rich user interface.
+The Visual Basic, Visual C#, Visual J# etc. languages of the Microsoft Visual Studio integrated development environment (IDE) are not visual programming languages: the representation of algorithms etc. is textual even though the IDE embellishes the editing and debugging activities with a rich user interface.
 A similar consideration applies to most other rapid application development environments which typically support a form designer and sometimes also have graphical tools to illustrate (but not define) control flow and data dependencies.

 Parsers for visual programming languages can be implemented using graph grammars.

+Types of visual languages

+The following list is not mutually exclusive, as some visual programming environments may incorporate elements from multiple paradigms.
+The choice of visual programming paradigm often depends on the specific requirements of the application or the preferences of the users or the developers.